Rapid training of Hamiltonian graph networks using random features: Computational experiments

 \section{Computational experiments}

-The code is publicly available at \url{https://gitlab.com/fd-research/swimhgn}.
-We evaluate our method on mass-spring systems with two and three degrees of freedom (2D and 3D), as illustrated in \Cref{fig:experiments}.
+We evaluate our method on mass-spring and molecular dynamics systems with two and three degrees of freedom (2D and 3D), as illustrated in \Cref{fig:experiments}.
 We provide further details on the used datasets, setup, and hardware in \Cref{sec:datasets}, \Cref{sec:training_setup}, and \Cref{sec:hardware}, respectively.
-We additionally discuss hyperparameter tuning and an ablation study in \Cref{appendix:ablation-studies}, assessing how the performance of our training method changes with the width of the three encoders and the linear layer.
+We additionally discuss hyperparameter tuning and {ablation studies of increasing feature widths and number of message passes in \Cref{appendix:ablation-studies}}, test robustness against noise in \Cref{appendix:sec:noise-study}, demonstrate batch-wise training in \Cref{appendix:sec:batch-wise}, and provide further random feature benchmarks in \Cref{appendix:sec:different-rf}.
 For $x_{\text{true}}, x_{\text{pred}} \in \R^{m}$ for $m \in \mathbb{N}$, we define the relative error as $ ||x_{\text{true}} - x_{\text{pred}} ||_2 / ||x_{\text{true}}||_2$.